dark-side/sports-hub/sports_hub_portal/desktop_application_features/manage_news_partners/README.md

   - Admin should be able to configure new partners
   - Admin should be able to view the existing partners’ configurations
   - Admin should be able to edit the existing partners’ configurations
-  - Admin should be able to remove integration with partners
+  - Admin should not be able to remove integration with partners
   - Integration should be configured only with partners from the predefined list
-  - News from configured partners shouldn’t be available in the news list for admin to configure them as articles
+  - Admin should be able to edit the raw articles from the news partner
+  - Admin should be able to process and publish the raw articles from the news partner

 ## Prototype of the feature